-The actuarial assumptions used for assessing the funding position of the Fund and the individual employers, the "Primary" contribution rate, and any contribution variations due to underlying surpluses or deficits (i.e. the "Secondary" rate) are set out in Appendix A to this FSS.
+The actuarial assumptions used for assessing the funding position of the Fund and the individual employers, the "Primary" contribution rate, and any contribution variations due to underlying surpluses or deficits (i.e. the "Secondary" rate) are set out in an Appendix to this FSS.

-The discount rate in excess of CPI inflation (the "real discount rate") has been derived from the expected return on the Fund's assets based on the long-term strategy set out in its Investment

-Strategy Statement (ISS).
+The discount rate in excess of CPI inflation (the "real discount rate") has been derived based on the expected return on the Fund's assets based on the long term strategy set out in its Investment Strategy Statement (ISS).
 When assessing the appropriate prudent discount rate, consideration has been given to the level of expected asset returns in excess of CPI inflation (i.e. the rate at which the benefits in the LGPS generally increase each year).
+It is proposed at this valuation the real return over CPI inflation for determining the past service liabilities is 2.0% per annum and for determining the future service ("Primary") contribution rates is 2.75% per annum.